vinei/PyconJP-proposal/automating-your-daily-workflows-with-pythonista-on-iphone-ipad.md

 - Overview of the session (1 minute)
 - Motivation (1 minute)
 - Introducing to what is Pythonista?
 (1 minute)
-- Talking about Pythonista modules (11 minutes)
+- Talking about Pythonista modules (5 minutes)
-    - Modules that provide iOS-specific functionality (7 minutes)
+    - Modules that provide iOS-specific functionality (4 minutes)
-        - Clipboard (1 minute)
+        - Clipboard
-        - Contact (1 minute)
+        - Contact
-        - Motion (1 minute)
+        - Motion
-        - Notification (1 minute)
+        - Notification
-        - Photos (1 minute)
+        - Photos
-        - Speech (1 minute)
+        - Speech
-        - Reminders (1 minute)
+        - Reminders
-    - Popular third party modules
+    - Popular third party modules (1 minute)
-        - bs4 — BeautifulSoup 4 (1 minute)
-        - Dropbox for Python (1 minute)
-        - Requests – HTTP for Humans (1 minute)
+        - Requests – HTTP for Humans
-        - Qrcode — Pure python QR Code generator (1 minute)
+        - Qrcode — Pure python QR Code generator
-- Talking about Pythonista URL Scheme (4 minutes)
+- Talking about Pythonista URL Scheme (2 minutes)
-    - Basics (1 minute)
+    - Basics
-    - Command-line Arguments (1 minute)
-    - Python Version (1 minute)
+    - Command-line Arguments and Python Version
-    - Launching Other Apps (1 minute)
+    - Launching Other Apps
-- About app extensions and shortcuts (4 minutes)
+- About app extensions and shortcuts (1 minute)
-    - Share Sheet Extension (1 minute)
-    - Editor Action (1 minute)
-    - Home Screen Icon (1 minute)
+    - Home Screen Icon and Pythonista URL
-    - Pythonista URL (1 minute)
-- Talking about Pythonista’s user interface (3 minutes)
+- Talking about Pythonista’s user interface (1 minute)
-    - Script library (1 minute)
-    - Code editor (1 minute)
-    - Interactive prompt (1 minute)
+    - Script library, code editor and interactive prompt
-- Talking about Cloud function invokation with Pythonista (2 minutes)
+- Talking about Cloud function invokation with Pythonista (1 minutes)
+- Real scenario demonstration (4 minutes)
+    - Breifly explain about the demonstration steps and expected result (1 minutes)
+    - Demonstrate the real example automation (3 minutes)
 - Summary (2 minutes)

 ## Things that not cover in this session
 - Explain in detail of each Pythonista IOS-specific and third party modules
 - Teaching about Python programming or syntax
--
+- Explain the detail of demonstration implementation

 ## Why did I choose this topic?
 Because automation is really an interesting topic and now with the capability to do it from their Iphone/Ipad, this will be so much helpful and fun at the same time.
 Which I think this will help to boost and motivate the young leaner to explore more on Python by starting right from their Iphone/Ipad.